LanceMcCarthy/DevOpsExamples/README.md

 ```

 > [!CAUTION]
-> Only set these sensitive values in the build stage or you risk leaking secrets in the final image.
-Please [visit the complete Dockerfile](https://github.com/LanceMcCarthy/DevOpsExamples/blob/main/src/AspNetCore/MyAspNetCoreApp/Dockerfile) and [the workflow](https://github.com/LanceMcCarthy/DevOpsExamples/blob/main/.github/workflows/main_build-aspnetcore.yml).
+> Pay attention to whether or not you are including any secrets in your final image.
+You can run your container to explore the files (and env vars in Exec) to make sure.

 ### Telerik License Approaches